cityofaustin/Residential-Permitting/_projects/deck/define.md

 Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your deck follows the City of Austin’s code.
 You can find out if you need a permit after you make sure your deck doesn't break any of the code regulations described below.

 {% include tabs.html %}

-#### Uncovered Decks

-If your uncovered deck has spaces between the planks and is located over a permeable surface like grass, then only half of the deck’s surface area will affect the total amount of impervious cover on your property.

-#### Covered Decks

-If you are covering your deck or there won’t be spaces between the planks, then 100% of the deck’s surface area will count towards the amount of impervious cover on your property.
-A reviewer can help you change your deck design if you max out your impervious cover.

 ---